-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 39 of 1
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 39 of 11

-'''

-service on other parties.
-And I think the rationale

-1

-2

-Judge Jones expressed was that it frequently happens in

-3

-cases where decisions are made in a case, and then some

-4

-other parties brought in is bound by that decision.
-So,

-5

-it's not that unusual of a procedure.
-So I don't know how

-he will react to this, but I will discuss it with him.

-6

-7

-Mr. Herskovits, could you go ahead and file that

-8

-proposed order so I'll have that document?

-9

-MR. HERSKOVITS: Yes, Your Honor.
-And just

-10

-for the record, certainly Mineral County is not trying to

-pressure the Court to add, add a gratuitous amount of time

-11

-12

-or opportunity for the newly served defendants.
-We're just

-trying to be very sensitive to the potential complaints of

-13

-defendants who might have come in just barely after the

-14

-15

-briefing was started or completed.

-16

-THE COURT: All right.
-What militates against

-17

-that, as I've said earlier, is no one else, other than the

-18

-principal players in this case, have filed anything.
-And,

-19

-two, I believe all these are individual users, similar to

-20

-those who have already been served in this case, who are among

-21

-those who didn't do anything in the case.

-22

-MR. HERSKOVITS: That's correct, Your Honor.

-23

-THE COURT: All right.
-Does anyone else have

-'''
+- service on other parties.
+And I think the rationale 1 2 Judge Jones expressed was that it frequently happens in 3 cases where decisions are made in a case, and then some 4 other parties brought in is bound by that decision.
+So, 5 it's not that unusual of a procedure.
+So I don't know how he will react to this, but I will discuss it with him.
+6 Mr. Herskovits, could you go ahead and file that 7 8 proposed order so I'll have that document?
+9 MR. HERSKOVITS: Yes, Your Honor.
+And just 10 for the record, certainly Mineral County is not trying to pressure the Court to add, add a gratuitous amount of time 11 12 or opportunity for the newly served defendants.
+We're just trying to be very sensitive to the potential complaints of 13 defendants who might have come in just barely after the 14 15 briefing was started or completed.
+16 THE COURT: All right.
+What militates against 17 that, as I've said earlier, is no one else, other than the 18 principal players in this case, have filed anything.
+And, 19 two, I believe all these are individual users, similar to 20 those who have already been served in this case, who are among - MR. HERSKOVITS: That's correct, Your Honor.